 Plan Your Day Around a Tramway Ride

 Nelson’s Streetcar #23 has been actively working in the Kootenays since 1924.
-Today, you can ride the streetcar along our lovely waterfront all summer and fall long.
-There are future plans to extend the streetcar back into Nelson’s downtown, too.
-At the moment, the streetcar runs from the Prestige Hotel on the waterfront along Kootenay Lake to Lakeside Park, ending at the Rose Garden Cafe.
+Today, you can ride the streetcar along our lovely waterfront during the summer until Thanksgiving weekend.
+The streetcar runs from the Prestige Hotel on the waterfront along Kootenay Lake to Rotary Lakeside Park, ending at the Rose Garden Cafe.

-You can see, certainly, how a lovely day plan could incorporate the tramway.
-The Prestige Hotel is located at the end of Hall Street, two short blocks from Nelson’s downtown core.
-The downtown is well-known for being not only walkable, but also one of the more heritage-rich downtowns in British Columbia, full of local shops and merchants, with none of the large franchises that crowd so many small towns.
+The Prestige Lakeside Resort is located at the end of Hall Street, two short blocks from Nelson’s downtown core.
+The downtown is well-known for being not only walkable, but also one of the more heritage-rich downtowns in British Columbia, full of local shops and merchants, with a distinct lack of large franchises that crowd so many small towns.

-The walk downhill to the tramway stop is short, and goes right by the Nelson Visitor Centre.
-Continue across the railway tracks to the tramway stop, and you’ll find a lovely covered waiting area.
-The tram ride goes through Lakeside Park, past the soccer fields and arboretum, ending at the Rose Garden Cafe, well-known for using local and organic foods to create gorgeous bistro-style lunches.
+The walk downhill to the tramway stop is short, and recent improvements to the waterfront and pier area make it a natural starting point for the trolley.
+Catch the tram at the covered waiting area in front of the Prestige.
+The trolley ride goes through Rotary Lakeside Park, past the soccer fields and arboretum, ending at the Rose Garden Cafe, well-known for using local and organic foods to create gorgeous bistro-style lunches.

-The Cafe is right near the beach and tree covered grass area and gardens, which are a lovely place to take in the gorgeous natural surroundings Nelson is famous for.
+The Cafe is just up from the beach, in a tree covered grass area and gardens - a lovely place to take in the gorgeous natural surroundings Nelson is famous for.

 The Nelson Tramway Society

-The history of the Tramway Society is another rich Nelson story of community members working hard to help create the deeply caring and diverse community we love sharing with you.
+The history of the Tramway Society is another rich Nelson story of community members working hard to help create a deeply caring and diverse community.
 From 1988 to 1992, volunteers worked diligently to get streetcar #23 back to her original glory.
-Finally, on July 1, 1992, after they built a 1.2 kilometre track, the streetcar was ready to carry passengers along the waterfront.
-Both visitors and longtime residents alike enjoy the ride each summer, with many either buying a season’s pass for the tram or donating what they can to keep the tramway society strong and vibrant.
+Finally, on July 1, 1992, after they built a 1.2 kilometre track, the streetcar was ready to carry passengers along the waterfront, 43 years after its last run.
+Learn more about Nelson's rich history with streetcars in the Tramway Society Museum in Rotary Lakeside Park.

 Tram Schedule & Fares